taz77/drupal_commerce_rules_extra/README.txt

    Button Text).
 3. Get the referencing node from the line item : Set the referenced node (product display node) into a variable to be reused in another action.
+4. Add line item to cart: It would appear that this is unnecessary, but if you use the rules built in to add a line item to the order it is not updated properly, see issue #2108669: "Cannot attach line items to order via rules" on Drupal.org.